neverovski/minio-to-s3-cli/README.md

         The access key for the MinIO server.
   -minio-secret-key [string]
         The secret key for the MinIO server.
+  -s3-bucket [string]
+        The bucket of the S3 server.
   -s3-region [string]
         The region of the S3 server.
   -s3-endpoint [string]